 - Fouqué's artillery vainly tried to force Gaisruck to evacuate the heights of Reichhennersdorf.

 - Wolfersdorff's detachment then joined Gaisruck's forces.

-During the night of June 17 to 18, Loudon launched a surprise attack on Glatz but was repulsed, suffering heavy losses.
+In the night of June 17 to 18, FML Drašković took position to the east of the Fortress of Glatz.
 As soon as he was informed of Fouqué's movements, Loudon resolved to attack him at Landeshut.
 Indeed, he fully realised that he would not be able to lay siege to Glatz with Fouqué's Corps posing a serious threat on his communications.
 Accordingly, Loudon sent 3 bns and 2 cavalry rgts (Pálffy Cuirassiers, 2 sqns of Erzherzog Joseph Dragoons) to reinforce Gaisruck.